 Maria Lucianne Lobato Ferreira (Lôra), a leader from Guerreira Maria and state coordinator for MSTB.
 Lôra says she doesn’t feel that she has the right to the city.

-Across the city there are multiple narratives and multiple claims that are articulated in different ways, so there is a complexity to claims for the right to the city.
+Across the city there are multiple narratives and claims for the right to the city.
 However, the numerous social movements and communities continue to fight for a more socially just and equitable Salvador.

 Salvador de Bahia, Brazil

 Salvador is Brazil’s fourth largest city and former capital, situated in the state of Bahia in the Northeast of the country, and is the centre of Afro-Brazilian culture.

 Similar to cities across the rest of Brazil, Salvador has urbanised in an unequal and exclusionary way.
 Poverty and exclusion are closely linked, with social differentiation marked clearly in space.

 The unequal distribution of land and property in Salvador has led to the segregation of the poor from the wealthy, a division which also has strong racial and cultural dimensions.
 Many of the urban poor inhabit substandard conditions, with options of better accommodation in the city limited.